For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 oven gloves

-Everything, and we mean everything, in the kitchen is out to get you at some point or another, so make sure to take precautions and cover up your mitts.
+Everything, and we mean everything, in the kitchen is out to get you at some point or another, so take precautions and cover up your mitts.

 You can stop using tea towels to remove things from the oven now.